 To learn more about this exciting new program and how you might be eligible to attend SUNY Canton tuition-free:

 - Please review the Frequently Asked Questions or

 - Call (800) 388-7123 and ask for Financial Aid or (315) 386-7616 or

 - Submit an Inquiry

-The Excelsior application for the Fall 2020 semester opens on Monday, July 20th.
-The deadline to apply is August 31st.
+The Excelsior application for the Spring 2021 semester opens on Tuesday, December 29th.
+The deadline to apply is not yet determined.

 As you are aware, the COVID-19 pandemic has dramatically reduced state revenues and the State is contending with a devastating revenue loss amounting to $61 billion over four years.
 In light of this, the processing of new Excelsior Scholarship applications is pending Federal assistance, which has been delayed since April.
 In the absence of multi-year federal funding for New York State awards, Excelsior Scholarship awards may have to be reduced and/or prioritized for current recipients, as provided for under the program.

 New applications will be processed, but awards will not be sent to colleges until funding is secured.
 We will keep you updated on this.

 If you already have an Excelsior Award for the 2022-23 academic year or prior, you do not need to complete this application again.
 If you have never applied, you may complete the Fall 2023 application to determine eligibility.

 - To have already filed the Free Application for Federal Student Aid (FAFSA) and the TAP application.